 \section{Abstract}

 We investigate the dynamics of a dense raft of millimeter-sized granular particles at a vertically vibrated air-water interface, which displays a rich set of patterns and particle dynamics as we vary the vibration amplitude, frequency, and particle packing fraction.
-While the classical parametric instability with standing waves still occurs over a certain parameter space, the measured wave dispersion relations indicate an increasing role in the raft's emerging elasticity at higher packing fractions, which induces a decrease in the effective surface tension and an increase in an out-of-plane bending modulus.
-At higher vibration frequencies and lower amplitudes, we also identified a regime without standing waves in which individual particles exhibit thermal-like motion and transition from diffusive to sub-diffusive transport as the packing fraction increases.
-Glassy behaviors such as spatial and temporal heterogeneity in particle dynamics occur as well, which is analogous to supercooled liquids.
-When the vibration amplitude is increased starting in this supercooled regime, a large cavity eventually forms inside the raft with its size and shape related to the vibration frequency and the injected vibration energy.
-The cavitation results in the coexistence of free surface water waves inside the cavity and thermal-like particle motion in the raft.
+While the classical parametric instability with standing waves still occurs over a certain range of parameters, the measured wave dispersion relations indicate an increasing role of the raft's emergent elasticity at higher packing fractions, where the effective surface tension decreases and the out-of-plane bending modulus increases.
+At higher vibration frequencies and lower amplitudes, we identify a regime without standing waves.
+Instead, individual particles exhibit thermal-like motion, with transport crossing over from diffusive to sub-diffusive as the packing fraction increases.
+The particle dynamics also display spatial and temporal heterogeneity, as in supercooled liquids.
+Starting from this regime, when the vibration amplitude is further increased, a large cavity eventually forms inside the raft, whose size and shape depend on the vibration frequency and the injected vibration energy.
+The cavitation results in the coexistence of free-surface water waves inside the cavity and thermal-like particle motion in the surrounding raft.